Canon G1 X Mark III vs Sony RX1R

-The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX1R are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and June 2013.
+The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX1R are two enthusiast cameras that were officially introduced, respectively, in October 2017 and June 2013.
 Both the G1X Mark III and the RX1R are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and a full frame (RX1R) sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Sony RX1R.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R is notably smaller (18 percent) than the Canon G1 X Mark III.
 However, the RX1R is markedly heavier (21 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the RX1R does not feature any corresponding weather-sealing.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the RX1R can take 270 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX1R can be charged via the USB port, which can be very convenient when travelling.